Kamulegeya-Fahad/Kamulegeya-Fahad/README.md

 - 🔭 I’m currently working on the immunoglobulin heavy chain (Igh) locus

 - 🌱 I’m currently acquiring expertise in;
-Analytical and computational techniques for polymer modeling Hi-C and Micro-C data analysis
+Analytical and computational techniques for polymer modeling, Hi-C and Micro-C data analysis,
-High-Performance Cluster operations
+High-Performance Cluster operations,
-New programming languages
+New programming languages,
 etc

 - 🤔 I’m looking for collaborations in chromosome dynamics.